watusi/jquery-mobile-iscrollview/README.md

 Bound event callbacks receive two parameters:

-event - The underlying DOM event (if any) associated with this event iscrollview - The iscrollview object associated with this event
+* event - The underlying DOM event (if any) associated with this event
+* data -  A map containing data passed to the event by this widget
+ * :iscrollview object associated with this event

 As well, when a bound event callback is called, `this` will be the DOM object that triggered the event. (e.g. the wrapper).